 From Itchenor the charge is £275 for up to 50 people on a 1.5 hour trip.
 This is payable in advance.

 From Emsworth the charge is £275 for up to 50 people on a 1 hour trip.
 This is payable in advance.
 It is worth noting there are very few private trips available from Emsworth due to the limitations of tide, and the busy public schedule.
-To discuss your requirements please call the Solar Heritage Booking Line on 01243 513275.
+To discuss your requirements please call the Solar Boat Booking Line on 01243 513275.

 A trip can either be booked on its own or as part of a day spent in the Harbour with the Harbour Education Service.
 An experienced teacher will be on board and the focus of the trip will be planned in advance to make sure the students get the most from the visit.
 The boat and crew have been fully certified by the Maritime and Coastguard Agency to ensure that we are providing the highest level of safety whilst on board.
 Please contact the Harbour Education Service who will be pleased to provide more information.

-Solar Heritage began life as one of three Solar powered ferries operating out of Neuchatel in Switzerland's Three Lakes Region (Les Trois Lacs), the area that hosted the Swiss 2002 National Exposition devoted to Nature and Technology.
+Solar Heritage began life as one of three solar powered ferries operating out of Neuchatel in Switzerland's Three Lakes Region (Les Trois Lacs), the area that hosted the Swiss 2002 National Exposition devoted to Nature and Technology.
 The three ferries carried people to and from one of the exhibitions in mid lake, on a continuous basis for six months between May and October 2002.
 The exhibition hosting the Solar ferries was devoted to Alternative Energy, and part of the reason for obtaining a solar powered boat by Chichester Harbour Conservancy was to heighten local awareness and interest in these matters.

 The vessel has two sources of energy – electromagnetic energy from the sun and conventional energy from the National Grid.
 Questions are asked regarding operation in cloudy conditions.
 MW Lines have tested their vessel at night and have found it will even pick up an electric charge from moonlight!
 MW Lines, the Swiss manufacturer, specialise in designing solar powered vessels and vehicles, used in different countries round Europe.
 The vessel is driven by two electric motors, one in each hull.
 Both have their own independent propeller and rudder linked to the same steering in the wheelhouse.